-\textit{What makes quantile matching prominent?} Apart from the risk-sensitive modeling advantage brought by the implicit quantile modeling, it is an exciting surprise to see that the proposed QM also surpasses previous methods in settings with deterministic reward functions.
+\textit{What makes quantile matching prominent?} Apart from the risk-sensitive modeling advantage brought by the implicit quantile modeling, it is an exciting surprise to see that the proposed QM also surpasses previous methods deterministic reward settings.
 We hypothesize the following rationales why QM brings benefits into GFlowNet training. \textbf{(a) More informative learning signals for better generalization.} As more complex models, the extra non-linear quantile flows encourage the capture of additional information besides the expected values, acting as regularization with auxiliary tasks~\citep{Lyle2019ACA}.
 In practical setups where it is intractable for a GFlowNet learner to see all possible trajectories, the issue of generalization matters very much.
-Therefore, it is important to extract as much useful generalizable information as possible from a small number of training samples.
-With the extra output heads, we get more ``bang for the buck'' from each trajectory; with more gradient signals, we ask the representation learned by the agent to capture more information about the downstream terminal states. \textbf{(b) Regularization effects.} It has been previously observed that GFlowNets can overfit to past trajectories and thus have estimation bias to some flow values~\citep{Bengio2021FlowNB}.
-However, since we maintain a distribution of flows, this helps propagate useful information and improve the prediction of flow values, thus regularizing this overestimation issue and benefiting the optimization process~\citep{Imani2018ImprovingRP}. \textbf{(c) Pseudo uncertainty.} In settings where we have uncertainty in the actual rewards (\eg because they are estimated from data rather than known for certain), it would make sense to propagate reward distributions.
+Therefore, it is important to extract as much useful generalizable information as possible from a small number of training samples. \textbf{(b) Regularization effects.} It has been previously observed that GFlowNets can overfit to past trajectories and thus have estimation bias to some flow values~\citep{Bengio2021FlowNB}.
+However, since we maintain a distribution of flows, this helps propagate useful information and improve the prediction of flow values, thus regularizing this overestimation issue and benefiting the optimization process~\citep{Imani2018ImprovingRP}. \textbf{(c) Pseudo uncertainty.} In settings where we have uncertainty in the actual rewards (\eg, they are estimated from data), it would make sense to propagate reward distributions.
 However, even in deterministic environments, due to the complex representation of states, two different states may be incorrectly represented as the same by the network.
 This results in a pseudo uncertainty in the environment and is similar to the partial observability ~\citep{McCallum1996ReinforcementLW}, which leads to the so-called state aliasing in control.